kailash-manasarovar/statement/docs/timeline/2026/july.md

 - In the next session, we have to pair up and find out about our partner.
 - Then, each person introduces their partner to the group.
 - As they go around, every student behaves in exactly the same way the students on the BAPA course at Middlesex did.
 They're all performing.
 - The party tricks are nearly all the same!
 Bodily weirdness.
-Personally, I had a much broader bucket for party trick examples.
+Personally, I had a much broader bucket for party-trick examples.
 - It's amazing to me.
 I can't figure it out at first.
 So I wait.
 - I pair up with a man from Singapore, Vincent (a German woman will mispronounce his name to sound like Winston later on).
 - We have to answer all these questions.